storskegg/flock-you/README.md

 ## Overview

-Flock You is an advanced detection system designed to identify Flock Safety surveillance cameras and similar surveillance devices using multiple detection methodologies.
+Flock You is an advanced detection system designed to identify Flock Safety surveillance cameras, Raven gunshot detectors, and similar surveillance devices using multiple detection methodologies.
 Built for the Xiao ESP32 S3 microcontroller, it provides real-time monitoring with audio alerts and comprehensive JSON output.
+The system now includes specialized BLE service UUID fingerprinting for detecting SoundThinking/ShotSpotter Raven acoustic surveillance devices.

 ## Features